KiDS-1000: Detection of deviations from a purely cold dark matter power spectrum with tomographic weak gravitational lensing: Discussion

 \section{Discussion}

-This study presents, verifies, and applies to KiDS-1000 data a revised method for reconstructing the three-dimensional (band) matter power-spectrum with tomographic shear data.
-Our approach relies on the specification of a projection kernel only and is hence agnostic about an analytical model for $P_\delta(k,z)$ while being applicable for all cosmologies where the $\xi^{(ij)}_\pm(\theta)$ are projections of $P_\delta(k,z)$ along the line of sight.
+In this study we presented, verified, and applied to KiDS-1000 data a revised method for reconstructing the three-dimensional (band) matter power spectrum with tomographic shear data.
+Our approach relies on the specification of a projection kernel only, and is hence agnostic about an analytical model for $P_\delta(k,z)$, while being applicable for all cosmologies where the $\xi^{(ij)}_\pm(\theta)$ are projections of $P_\delta(k,z)$ along the line of sight.
 Numerically convenient, we express $P_\delta(k,z)=:f_\delta(k,z)\,P^{\rm fid}_\delta(k,z)$ in terms of a reference and probe deviations, \mbox{$f_{\delta,mn}\in[0,100]$}, relative to it, putting the free variables $f_{\delta,mn}$ into the same dynamical range.
-Not required, however, is a reference close to the true power spectrum: for instance, Fig. \ref{fig:tikhonov} uses a reference fixed in cosmic time, to highlight the structure growth, or, on the extreme end, a constant \mbox{$P^{\rm fid}_\delta(k,z)\equiv P_0$} would yield a $f_{\delta,mn}$ that directly represents the power spectrum.
-Nor does rescaling $P^{\rm fid}_\delta(k,z)$ by a constant inside any $z$-bin, whilst redefining $f_{\delta,mn}$, affect the inferred \mbox{$\Delta^2(k,z)\propto f_\delta(k,z)\,P^{\rm fid}_\delta(k,z)$}: the reconstructed matter power spectrum is robust against the reference used.
-Choosing a reference towards a slowly evolving $f_\delta(k,z)$ is nevertheless preferable because the $z$-bin-average that the $f_{\delta,mn}$ represent depends on the specific noise properties and source $z$-distributions in the tomographic survey -- a comparison to theoretical models will have to replicate the data-specific $z$-weighting more closely for a significantly varying $f_\delta(k,z)$ inside a wide $z$-bin.
-This is obvious in Fig. \ref{fig:tikhonov} for a $z$-independent reference where more weight is given closer to the lower boundary of each $z$-bin: the average $f_{\delta,mn}$ is close to the true $f_\delta(k,z)$ near $z_{\rm max}=0.13$, $0.4$, $0.7$ for $Z_1$, $Z_2$, and $Z_3$; yet the bin centres are at $z_{\rm mid}=0.15$, $0.45$, $1.30$.
-For our analysis, we use as reference a best-fitting $\Lambda\rm CDM$ model without baryonic feedback or neutrinos.
-Although being a good fit to the data already, as shown by the red lines relative to the black data points in Fig. \ref{fig:kidspostpred}, the $f_{\delta,mn}$ indicate where additional changes might be needed, or how much deviation from the reference is acceptable until we conflict with the data.
+Not required, however, is a reference close to the true power spectrum; for instance, in Fig. \ref{fig:tikhonov} we use a reference fixed in cosmic time to highlight the structure growth, or, on the extreme end, a constant \mbox{$P^{\rm fid}_\delta(k,z)\equiv P_0$} would yield a $f_{\delta,mn}$ that directly represents the power spectrum.
+The rescaling of $P^{\rm fid}_\delta(k,z)$ by a constant inside any $z$-bin, whilst redefining $f_{\delta,mn}$, does not affect the inferred \mbox{$\Delta^2(k,z)\propto f_\delta(k,z)\,P^{\rm fid}_\delta(k,z)$}; the reconstructed matter power spectrum is robust against the reference used.
+Choosing a reference towards a slowly evolving $f_\delta(k,z)$ is nevertheless preferable because the $z$-bin-average that the $f_{\delta,mn}$ represent depends on the specific noise properties and source $z$-distributions in the tomographic survey; a comparison to theoretical models will have to replicate the data-specific $z$-weighting more closely for a significantly varying $f_\delta(k,z)$ inside a wide $z$-bin.
+This is obvious in Fig. \ref{fig:tikhonov} for a $z$-independent reference, where more weight is given closer to the lower boundary of each $z$-bin: the average $f_{\delta,mn}$ is close to the true $f_\delta(k,z)$ near $z_{\rm max}=0.13$, $0.4$, $0.7$ for $Z_1$, $Z_2$, and $Z_3$; yet the bin centres are at $z_{\rm mid}=0.15$, $0.45$, $1.30$.
+Although a best-fitting $\Lambda\rm CDM$ model without baryonic feedback or neutrinos as reference is a good fit to the data already, as shown by the red lines relative to the black data points in Fig. \ref{fig:kidspostpred}, the $f_{\delta,mn}$ values indicate where additional changes might be needed or how much deviation from the reference is acceptable until we conflict with the data.
 We proceed here with two variants of the analysis, one for an $f_{\delta,mn}$-average over the full redshift range and one to probe the $z$-evolution of $f_\delta(k,z)$.